We have a series of safeguarding resources related to COVID-19 on our COVID-19 guidance and resources page.

 - Presentations, information sessions and surgeries for your organisation or members

 - A range of learning opportunities, including online modules, webinars and face-to-face training courses

-- A Safeguarding Ambassador’s Network [Anchor link to section below] to bring third sector safeguarding practitioners together
+- A Safeguarding Community of Practice to bring voluntary sector safeguarding practitioners together

-A peer network for voluntary sector safeguarding practitioners.
+A peer network for voluntary sector safeguarding practitioners and leads.

-The Safeguarding Ambassador’s Network aims to promote and develop good practice in safeguarding across the voluntary sector in Wales.
+The Safeguarding Community of Practice aims to promote and develop good practice in safeguarding across the voluntary sector in Wales.
 The network is a community of practitioners facilitated by WCVA and representatives from the County Voluntary Councils (CVCs).